edsu/inkdroid.org/_posts/2017-07-12-assemblages.md

 ---

 *I had the opportunity to put together a [poster](/talks/aeri2017.pdf) for [AERI](http://aeri2017.org) this year.
-The poster presents a paper that I gave earlier this year [@Summers:2017] at CSCW.*

-*I can't help but feel like I did things a bit backwards since posters are usually ways to explore nascent ideas, or preliminary results instead of presenting something that's more complete.*

-*But creating the poster turned out to be a really interesting process trying to distill the paper to the essentials while re-presenting it more visually.
-While doing this it occurred to me that the poster content could also maybe work as a blog post, so ...*
+The poster presents a paper that I recently gave at CSCW [@Summers:2017].
+Creating it was a surprisingly useful process of distilling the paper to its essentials while re-presenting it visually.
+It occurred to me that the poster session audience and the typical web audience have something in common: limited attention.
+So I reworked the poster content here as a blog post to try to make my research findings a bit more accessible.*

 ---

-Even after over 20 years of active web archiving we know surprising little about how archivists appraise and select web content for preservation.
+Even after over 20 years of active web archiving we know surprisingly little about how archivists appraise and select web content for preservation.
 Since we can’t keep it all, how we decide what to keep from the web is certain to shape the historical record [@Cook:2011].
-In this context, we ask the following research
+In this context, we ask the following research questions:
-questions:

 1. How are archivists deciding what to collect from the web?